signalfx/gdi-specification/specification/repository.md

 ### Teams

+Teams MUST only be comprised of full-time Cisco employees, which includes AppDynamics and Splunk employees.

 - MUST have an admins team and teams MAY be shared between repositories
   - MUST have `-admins` suffix
-  - MUST include at least two currently full-time Splunkers
+  - MUST include at least two current employees
-  - MUST NOT include any non-full-time Splunkers
+  - MUST NOT include any non-Cisco developers
-- MUST have a maintainers team and teams MAY be shared between repositories
+- MUST have a maintainers team, and teams MAY be shared between repositories
   - MUST have `-maintainers` suffix
-  - MUST include at least two currently full-time Splunkers
+  - MUST include at least two current employees
-  - MUST NOT include any non-full-time Splunkers
+  - MUST NOT include any non-Cisco developers
 - SHOULD have an approvers team and teams MAY be shared between repositories
   - MUST have `-approvers` suffix